wp-plugins/burnzone-commenting/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Improved the settings page user experience
+* Added a nice timepicker addon on the settings page
+* Added a help note on the settings page
+* BurnZone Commenting is compatible with the latest WordPress version (3.5.2)

+We also recently improved the interface of our comment system.

 = 0.3 =
 * Can select for what post types to enable BurnZone (e.g. posts, pages).
 * Can select when to enable BurnZone